SuperPWA/super-progressive-web-apps/readme.txt

 * Enhancement: SuperPWA is now translated to French thanks to [@romainvincent](https://profiles.wordpress.org/romainvincent).
 * Enhancement: Added compatibility with Google Chrome 68 Mini Info-Bar.
 * Enhancement: Added support for images in offline page.
 Images added to offline page are now cached during service worker activation.
+* Enhancement: Improved the service worker installation routine to handle invalid entities in the service worker dependencies.
 * Bug Fix: Fixed issue where translation files in /languages/ folder was not being loaded.

 = 1.8.1 =